 Finally, it has been speculated that the asset-specific expansion mix - that is, the breakdown of particular assets being used to extend liquidity support - matters for macroeconomic effects.
-If investors prefer securities with specific payout dates, the central bank can shape the yield curve by targeting assets of certain maturities (preferred habitat hypothesis, e.g., Vayanos and Vila, 2021).
+If investors prefer securities with specific payout dates, the central bank can shape the yield curve by targeting assets of certain maturities (the preferred habitat hypothesis, e.g., Vayanos and Vila, 2021).
 Alternatively, private agents reaction to central bank balance sheet expansions may depend on the overall volume of risk taken off private accounts and absorbed by the public sector (Caballero and Simsek, 2021).
-Arguably, fixing the aggregate volume of liquidity support, absorbing more risky assets might stimulate private economic activity by more in times of widespread financial distress.
+Arguably, fixing the aggregate volume of liquidity support and absorbing more risky assets might stimulate private economic activity by more in times of widespread financial distress.

-At least on a broad level, it is possible to identify safe assets with government debt and define a residual class of other risky assets for our full sample of expansion events over 1870-2020.
-Separating 51 liquidity support events during BVX banking crises which were characterised by relatively small or no government debt purchases, however, we do not find fundamentally different causal effects for money growth, real p.c.
-GDP, and inflation dynamics: the effects continue to stay statistically significant, in the direction, and at levels closely comparable to our baseline results.
-This is consistent with the view that the absorption of risky assets matters for macroeconomic stimulation.
+It is possible to broadly identify safe assets with government debt and define a residual class of other risky assets for our full sample of expansion events over 1870-2020.
+Separating 51 liquidity support events during BVX banking crises which were characterized by relatively small or no government debt purchases, however, we do not find fundamentally different causal effects for money growth, real per capita GDP, and inflation dynamics.
+The effects continue to stay statistically significant, in the same direction, and at levels closely comparable to our baseline results.
+This is consistent with the view that the absorption of risky assets matters for macroeconomic stimulation.51

-&lt;sup>52See further discussion and full results in appendix section 2.2 and Figure A.4.
+51See further discussion and full results in appendix section 2.2 and Figure A.4.